sutra-neti-nasal-cleansing

 How Sutra Neti Works Physiologically

-Additionally, Sutra Neti indirectly stimulates the vagus nerve, which helps in calming the nervous system.
-It also enhances the flow of prana through the Ida and Pingala nadis, the two primary energy channels that govern balance between the left and right hemispheres of the brain.
+Sutra Neti also indirectly stimulates the Vagus Nerve, which soothes the nervous system.
+It also brings increased prana to the Ida and Pingala nadis (two of the three main energy channels, which balance the left and right hemispheres of the brain).

 Cotton Sutra Vs Rubber Catheter

-In the traditional practice of Sutra Neti, a cotton thread is used, but it is specially prepared to enhance its effectiveness.
-The front half of the thread is twisted and covered in solid beeswax, ensuring it can slide smoothly through the nasal passages without causing irritation.
-The remaining half of the thread is left as open cotton fibers, allowing it to catch and cleanse mucus as it passes through the nasal cavity.
-Before starting the practice, the cotton sutra is washed with warm water, and the front waxed part is coated in warm ghee or saliva to ensure it moves through the nasal passages easily and comfortably.
+Cotton thread is used in the classical Sutra neti; it is modified to make it more effective.
+The first half of the thread is twisted and coated with a fine layer of solid beeswax that allows it to glide easily through the nasal passages without irritating them.
+The other half of the thread is open cotton fibers, which trap and remove mucus as it moves through the nasal passages.
+The cotton sutra is washed with warm water before practice and coated on the front (wax) side with warm ghee or saliva to prevent it from hanging up in the nasal passage and to allow for easy passage through.

 Benefits of Sutra Neti (Nasal Cleansing)

-2. Sinus Relief: It is highly effective in reducing the symptoms of sinusitis and chronic nasal congestion.
+2. Sinus Relief: It works very well to relieve the symptoms of sinusitis and chronic nasal congestion.

-3. Improved Mental Clarity: By enhancing the flow of prana, Sutra Neti aids in improving concentration, mental clarity, and focus.
+3. Improved Mental Clarity: Strengthening the supply of prana, Sutra Neti helps improve concentration, mental focus, and clarity.

-5. Balancing the Nadis: Sutra Neti helps in balancing the energy flow in Ida and Pingala, leading to better emotional stability and mental equilibrium.
+5. Balancing the Nadis: Sutra Neti can also help in regulating the energy flow through Ida and Pingala, resulting in increased emotional stability and mental balance.

 Contraindications: When Not to Perform Sutra Neti